-As for the Business Process Automation risks from the business point of view, they certainly exist.
+As for the BPA risks from the business point of view, they certainly exist.
 Here are some of the most common risks:

-- Benefits of Business Process Automation may take years to deliver results like decreasing costs and growing profits.
+Benefits of BPA may take years to deliver results like decreasing costs and growing profits.

 How to introduce automation into your business

-Ok, so if you read up to this point, you can probably see that all the information above can be essentially boiled down to one key point: your company needs business processes automation, and the sooner Business Process Automation starts, the better chances you will have to succeed.
+Ok, so if you read up to this point, you can probably see that all the information above can be essentially boiled down to one key point: your company needs business processes automation, and the sooner BPA starts, the better chances you will have to succeed.
 Or at least stay afloat.
 Don’t know where to start?